 Things Cuba is famous for

-With over 3,500 miles of coastline bordered by the Atlantic on the north and the Caribbean on the south, Cuban beaches are legendary.
+Cuban beaches are legendary, with over 3,500 miles of coastline bordered by the Atlantic on the north and the Caribbean on the south.
+Varadero and Cayo Coco are probably the most famous, but the whole island is a beach-goers paradise!

 The sand on Cuban beaches ranges from brilliantly white to honey beige to volcanic black.
 Yet, the water is always clear and inviting.